-Golf already has a single set of playing Rules, a single set of equipment Rules and a single set of Rules of Amateur Status overseen by the USGA and The R&A. Yet, today there are six different handicap systems used around the world.
-Each is well developed and successfully provides equity for play locally, but each of the different systems produces slightly differing results.
-The WHS unifies the six systems into a single system that:
+Golf already has a single set of playing Rules, a single set of equipment Rules and a single set of Rules of Amateur Status overseen by the USGA and The R&A. Now, in 2020, the WHS unifies six different handicap systems used around the world into a single system that:

-- Enables golfers of different ability to play and compete on a fair and equitable basis, in any format, on any course, anywhere around the world;
+Enables golfers of different abilities to play and compete on a fair basis, in any format, on any course, anywhere around the world;

-The WHS will encompass both the Rules of Handicapping and the Course Rating System (formerly the USGA Course Rating and Slope System).
+The WHS encompasses both the Rules of Handicapping and the Course Rating System (formerly the USGA Course Rating and Slope System).

 2. What are the benefits of the World Handicap System?

-As the world becomes a smaller place with a much greater frequency of international play (as demonstrated by golf returning to the Olympics in 2016), we believe the development of a single handicap system will result in easier administration of international events and, potentially, allow National Associations more opportunity to focus attention on golf development and strategic planning to support the sport.
-It would also provide the opportunity to evaluate depersonalized golfing data to help monitor the health of the game.
+As the world becomes a smaller place with a much greater frequency of international play (as demonstrated by golf returning to the Olympics in 2016), we believe the development of a single handicap system results in easier administration of international events and, potentially, allows National Associations more opportunities to focus attention on golf development and strategic planning to support the game.
+It also provides the opportunity to evaluate depersonalized golfing data to help monitor the health of the game.

 3. Will the World Handicap System impact the way the game is played in the United States?

-4. Have you consulted with golfers and golf club administrators about the World Handicap System?
+4. Did you consult with golfers and golf club administrators about the World Handicap System?

 Yes.
-We have solicited the opinions of golfers and golf club administrators all around the world via an online survey, to which we received over 52,000 responses.
-We have also conducted focus group sessions in five markets throughout Europe, the USA and South America.
-The reaction was overwhelmingly positive; for example, 76% surveyed are supportive, 22% undecided at this stage and only 2% opposed.
+We solicited the opinions of golfers and golf club administrators all around the world via an online survey, to which we received over 52,000 responses.
+We also conducted focus group sessions in five markets throughout Europe, the USA and South America.
+The reaction was overwhelmingly positive; for example, 76% surveyed were supportive, 22% undecided and only 2% opposed.

 5. What is the timeline for implementation of the World Handicap System?